uw-dims/dims-devguide/docs/source/sourcemanagement.rst

 .. attention::

-    Git is a great tool for source managment, but can be a little tricky to use when there is a team of programmers all using Git in slightly different ways.
+    Git is a great tool for source management, but can be a little tricky to use when there is a team of programmers all using Git in slightly different ways.
 Bad habits are easy to form, like the short-cut of working on the ``develop`` branch in a multi-branch workflow.